Peter939/UCCNC_RapidATC/README.md

 # Tool Unload/Load failsafe check for UCCNC using RapidATC whitout the ir function

-How to use in M6 RapidATC:
+How to use in M6 macro on UCCNC RapidATC.

-Add to the end of M6.txt in UCCNC using RapidATC.
-Add Code in M6Ex.txt to the end of M6 in your profile.
+Add the code in M6Ex.txt to the end of M6 in your profile.

 Edit the code in function HandleToolRecognitionUnload()